nrwl/nx/docs/nx-cloud/features/github-integration.md

 Nx Cloud organizations can use their existing GitHub access controls to manage Nx Cloud as well.
 This allows Nx Cloud to fit in to any existing on-boarding or off-boarding process.
 There's no need to manually manage users separately.
 Get your engineers Nx Cloud access right alongside their GitHub access so they can get to work fast.
 Use [personal access tokens](/ci/recipes/security/personal-access-tokens) to further enhance your security.

-## Getting started
+## Get started

 First, you'll want to connect your Nx Cloud account to GitHub.
 You can use your regular username and password or log in via Google or GitHub, connecting to GitHub is a separate step.

-{% call-to-action title="Log in to Nx Cloud" url="https://cloud.nx.app/profile/vcs-integrations" icon="nxcloud" description="Connect to GitHub via your profile settings" %}
+{% call-to-action title="Connect to GitHub" url="https://cloud.nx.app/profile/vcs-integrations" icon="nxcloud" description="Connect your Nx Cloud account to GitHub via your profile settings" %}
 Connect to GitHub
 {% /call-to-action %}

-## Connecting a new workspace and organization
+## Connect a new workspace and organization

 1. Visit [Nx Cloud](https://cloud.nx.app) and click **Connect a workspace** at the top.
+2. Select **Connect existing repository** from the dropdown.
-2. Follow the prompts to select a repo.
+3. Follow the prompts to select a repo.
-3. If that repo is controlled by a GitHub organization, you will be prompted to use that organization.
+4. If that repo is controlled by a GitHub organization, you will be prompted to use that organization.
-4. Follow the prompts to create a pull request to complete your connection to Nx Cloud.
+5. Follow the prompts to create a pull request to complete your connection to Nx Cloud.

-{% call-to-action title="Log in to Nx Cloud" url="https://cloud.nx.app/setup/connect-workspace/github/select" icon="nxcloud" description="Connect a new Nx workspace to Nx Cloud" %}
+{% call-to-action title="Connect a workspace to Nx Cloud" url="https://cloud.nx.app/setup/connect-workspace/github/select" icon="nxcloud" description="Connect an Nx workspace in GitHub to Nx Cloud" %}
-Connect a new workspace to Nx Cloud
+Connect an Nx workspace in GitHub to Nx Cloud
 {% /call-to-action %}

-## Connecting an existing organization
+## Connect an existing organization

 If you've already created an organization in Nx Cloud, and you'd like to use your GitHub organization to manage access to it: